MaxxRider/Leech-Pro/README.md

 * `/leech untar`: This will untar the .tar file and upload to telegram.

 * `/gleech untar`: This will untar the .tar file and upload to drive.

+* `/tleech`: This will mirror the telegram files to ur respective cloud drive.

+* `/tleech unzip`: This will unzip the .zip telegram file and upload to drive.

+* `/tleech unrar`: This will unrar the .rar telegram file and upload to drive.

+* `/tleech untar`: This will untar the .tar telegram file and upload to drive.

 * [Only work with direct link for now]It is like u can add custom name as prefix of the original file name.
 Like if your file name is `gk.txt` uploaded will be what u add in `CUSTOM_FILE_NAME` + `gk.txt`